ttopper/CPSC129/docs/09.1_Median/01_Introduction.md

 allowable in some applications.
 Perhaps the whole sorting approach was a wrong turn.
-Looking back to the original definition The median is defined to be the number in a set of numbers that separates the larger half” of the values from the lower half” of the values” another possibility suggests itself.
+Looking back to the original definition The median is defined to be the number in a set of numbers that separates the larger “half” of the values from the lower “half” of the values, so another possibility suggests itself.
 The median will be the value in the list that has the same number of values larger than it as smaller than it.
 So we could find the median by considering each value in the list and counting the number of values smaller than it and the number of values larger that it.
-If they are equal then this value is the median.
+If they are equal, then this value is the median.
 (Excluding **temporarily** the possibilities that there are an even number of items in the list, or that the median value may occur more than once in the list).